-Posts Categorized Learn & grow
+Posts Categorized Learn And Grow

-A great service to offer is credit control – i.e. chasing invoice payments.
+A great service to offer is credit control – i.e. chasing invoices.
 You might shudder at the thought of calling strangers to chase money, but it’s actually completely painless if you know what to say.
-Many small businesses and freelancers prefer to outsource this task because it creates a buffer between them and their client.
+Many small business owners prefer to outsource this task because it prevents awkwardness by creating a professional buffer between them and their clients.